-- If you and your spouse file a joint tax return and neither you nor your spouse is an "active participant" in an employer-sponsored retirement plan, you and your spouse may make a fully deductible contribution to a Traditional IRA (up to the contribution limits detailed in Section 3). - If you and your spouse file a joint tax return and both you and your spouse are "active participants" in employer-sponsored retirement plans, you and your spouse may make fully deductible contributions to a Traditional IRA (up to the contribution limits detailed in Section 3), but then the deductibility limits of a contribution are as follows:
+- If you and your spouse file a joint tax return and neither you nor your spouse is an "active participant" in an employer-sponsored retirement plan, you and your spouse may make a fully deductible contribution to a Traditional IRA (up to the contribution limits detailed in Section 3). - If you and your spouse file a joint tax return and both you and your spouse are "active participants" in employersponsored retirement plans, you and your spouse may make fully deductible contributions to a Traditional IRA (up to the contribution limits detailed in Section 3), but then the deductibility limits of a contribution are as follows:

-Year Eligible to Make a Deductible Contribution if AGI is Less Than or Equal to: Eligible to Make a Partially Deductible Contribution if AGI is Between: Not Eligible to Make a Deductible Contribution if AGI is Over: 2023 \$116,000 \$116,000 - \$136,000 \$136,000 2024 & After - subject to COLA increases \$123,000 \$123,000 - \$143,000 \$143,000 an "active participant" in an employer-sponsored retirement plan, special rules apply.
-If your spouse is the "active participant," a fully deductible contribution can be made to your IRA (up to the contribution limits detailed in Section 3) if your combined modified adjusted gross income does not exceed \$218,000 in 2023 or \$230,000 in 2024.
-If your combined modified adjusted gross income is between \$218,000 and \$228,000 in 2023, or \$230,000 and \$240,000 in 2024, your deduction will be limited as described below.
-If your combined modified adjusted gross income exceeds \$228,000 in 2023 or \$240,000 in 2024, your contribution will not be deductible.
+Year Eligible to Make a Deductible Contribution if AGI is Less Than or Equal to: Eligible to Make a Partially Deductible Contribution if AGI is Between: Not Eligible to Make a Deductible Contribution if AGI is Over: 2016 \$98,000 \$98,000 - \$118,000 \$118,000 2017 & After - subject to COLA increases \$99,000 \$99,000 - \$119,000 \$119,000

+• If you and your spouse file a joint tax return and only one of you is an "active participant" in an employersponsored retirement plan, special rules apply.
+If your spouse is the "active participant," a fully deductible contribution can be made to your IRA (up to the contribution limits detailed in Section 3) if your combined modified adjusted gross income does not exceed \$184,000 in 2016 or \$186,000 in 2017.
+If your combined modified adjusted gross income is between \$184,000 and \$194,000 in 2016, or \$186,000 and 196,000 in 2017, your deduction will be limited as described below.
+If your combined modified adjusted gross income exceeds \$194,000 in 2016 or \$196,000 in 2017, your contribution will not be deductible.
 Your spouse, as an "active participant" in an employersponsored retirement plan, may make a fully deductible contribution to a Traditional IRA if your combined modified adjusted gross income does not exceed the amounts listed in the table above.
 Conversely, if you are an "active" participant" and your spouse is not, a contribution to your Traditional IRA will be deductible if your combined modified adjusted gross income does not exceed the amounts listed above.